vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 ### Step 6 - Create a charge for the agreement

-Create a charge request for a payment for the agreement created above by using [`POST:/agreements/{agreementId}/charges`][create-charge-endpoint].
+Create a charge with:
+[`POST:/agreements/{agreementId}/charges`][create-charge-endpoint].

 Set a unique `orderId` that can be used to access the charge later.
-Also, set a unique `Idempotency-Key` value to ensure the payment is not created more than once.
+Also, set a unique `Idempotency-Key` value to ensure the charge is not created more than once.

 <Tabs
 defaultValue="curl"